czernous/persian-hugo/exampleSite/content/about/_index.md

 I kept being bombarded with thoughts of owning an online business.
 I had worked remotely before as some of my teaching days included teaching online.
 So I felt comfortable working independently.

 I got online and researched ways to make money.
 I came across print on demand.
-So I decided to use my designing skills to create an active wear brand.
-Although, I knew how to design I had no idea about marketing so my business venture came to a quick close.
+So I decided to use my designing skills to create an activewear brand.
+Although, I knew how to design I had no idea about marketing.
+So my business venture came to a quick close.

 It was then I took it upon myself to figure out this thing called marketing.
 Since then, I have dedicated time to studying this topic.

 I have completed a Level 4 in Copywriting and am in the midst of completing a Level 4 in Social Media Marketing.
 I also love to read blogs and watch Youtube videos on this topic.
 So it seemed natural to put my knowledge to good use by creating this blog.

-As well as reading marketing content,  I am very passionate about fashion and beauty.
-So I thought why not use my newfound writing skills to help businesses in this sector.
+As well as marketing, I am also very passionate about Fashion, Beauty, and Textiles.

-When I am not writing,  you will find me reading, travelling, working out, and watching movies with my family.
+When I am not writing, you will find me reading, shopping, travelling, working out, and watching movies with my family.